image

 Preparation phase

-• Tool selection and setup: Choose appropriate software tools that align with your selected framework.
-Set up these tools to reflect your organisation’s specific needs and processes.
+• Tool selection and setup: Choose software tools that are compatible with the framework.
+Set up the tools to mirror your organisation’s unique processes and workflows.

 Rollout strategy

-• Monitoring and adjusting: Continuously assess the framework’s effectiveness.
-Be prepared to make adjustments based on feedback and observed results.
+• Monitoring and adjusting: Continuously monitor the framework’s effectiveness and make necessary adjustments based on feedback and results.

 Common challenges and solutions

-• Resistance to change: Address this by clearly communicating the benefits of the new framework.
-Involve team members in the decision-making process to increase buy-in.
+• Resistance to change: Overcome resistance by clearly communicating the benefits of the new framework and involving team members in the decision-making process.

-• Lack of alignment with existing processes: Carefully map out how the new framework will integrate with current processes.
-Identify areas of potential conflict and develop strategies to resolve them.
+• Lack of alignment with existing processes: Carefully map out how the new framework integrates with existing processes and address any conflicts.

-Implementing a new project management framework requires careful planning and execution.
-By addressing these key areas, you can increase the likelihood of successful adoption and realise the benefits of improved project management practices within your organisation.
+Implementing a project management framework requires careful planning and execution.
+By addressing these key areas, you can increase the chances of successful adoption and reap the benefits of improved project management practices.

 Conclusion